 And if you have a pension at work, then that is great, but fewer and fewer and fewer people do have pensions at work.
 Now when we say pension, we’re talking about defined benefit pensions.
 So if you’re a government employee, provincial employee or any type of city employee, usually you have those types.
 But for defined contribution where you have to contribute, then that’s a different matter and that’s one thing I think that we should all be paying a lot of attention to.

-Let’s talk about the two: RRSP versus Tax-Free Savings Account (TFSA).
+Let’s talk about the two: RRSP versus TFSA.
 There is quite a difference here.